Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Stone Cursed (MPMM).md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/construct
-statblock: inline
+aliases: ["Stone Cursed"]
 ---
 # Stone Cursed
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
 233, Mordenkainen's Tome of Foes p.
 240*

 Stone cursed are spawned through a foul alchemical ritual performed on a Humanoid that has been turned to stone.
-The ritual, which requires a mixture of basilisk blood and the ashes from the burned feathers of a cockatrice, awakens a dim echo of the [[Conditions#petrified|petrified]] victim's spirit, animating the statue and turning it into a useful guardian.
+The ritual, which requires a mixture of basilisk blood and the ashes from the burned feathers of a cockatrice, awakens a dim echo of the [[\5.
+Mechanics\Rules\Conditions.md#petrified|petrified]] victim's spirit, animating the statue and turning it into a useful guardian.

 Stone cursed possess a malevolent drive to slay the living, yet they are utterly loyal to whoever performed the ritual to animate them, and they obey that being's orders to the best of their ability.
 In combat, stony claws that drip with thick, gray sludge emerge from a stone cursed's fingers.
 This alchemical sludge transforms those slashed by the claws into statues.